Message Format Syntax

 IMPORTANT

 In v10 and later, Rails i18n format will be deprecated.
-We recommended using Named interpolation.
+We recommend using Named interpolation.

 As an example, the following locale messages resource: